lyxell/logifix/README.md

 categories of problems: code that contains bugs, code that can be simplified and code that can be removed.

-After fixes have been found they are categorized by problem type and then presented to the user.
-The user may choose which fixes to apply in each file.
-If the user chooses multiple fixes in the same file the result is produced using [an n-way merging algorithm](https://github.com/lyxell/nway).
+After patches have been found they are categorized by problem type and then presented to the user.
+The user may choose which patches to apply in each file.
+If the user chooses multiple patches in the same file the result is produced using [an n-way merging algorithm](https://github.com/lyxell/nway).